Skip to contents

 AGB_val

-Matrix resulting from the AGBmonteCarlo() function (AGB_val element of the list), or just the output of the AGBmonteCarlo() function.
+Either the matrix resulting from the AGBmonteCarlo() function (AGB_simu element of the list), or simply the output of the AGBmonteCarlo() function itself.

 plot